buffoletti/ioBroker.sbms/README.md

 ## sbms adapter for ioBroker

-Connect to Electrodacus SBMS and make either the MQTT message or the data from the rawPage available as states.
+Connects to Electrodacus SBMS and make either the MQTT message or the data from the rawPage available as states.
+Tested with SBMS0

 ## Changelog